sachinbiradar9/Redis-File-System-Caching/README.md

 # Redis-File-System-Caching

 Redis File System Caching is a File System with Redis cache for efficient read operations.
 A wrapper has been created around Redis for features such as time_created, last_used and optimal cache replacement policy.
+The performance of read request was seen to be improved by 15%

 ## How to run
 clone this repository using